Awmirhm/PasswordHashingTraining/README.md

 # *This project is a simple educational project in which I used `three-layer architecture (MVC)`.*
 ### *In this project, I taught you how to hash a password and store it in the database and still be able to log in to the application.*

 #### *In the first step, we create the user registration section in the application.
 In this section, the user must enter the first name, last name, username and password.
-We store the entered information in the database..*
+We store the entered information in the database.*

 ## But our work does not end at this stage, and the main problem is at the stage of entering the user into the application.